tritemio/LAB_NOTEBOOK/2017-04-26/README.md

 *Conf1*: (R) conf1, img 9
 Conf14: (R) TESTING code: conf1 adjusted center H by +2 LCOS units
+Conf15: (R) fitted from conf1, images 9 and 10
+Conf16: (R) fitted from conf15, images 1, 2, and 3

 Antonio noticed variability in output parameters after many iterations.
 He anticipates that we can fit with up to 0.1 pixel accuracy.